-Georgia may not be home to the big-name national parks of other regions, but there are tons of state parks here that each has their own unique look and personality.
-Georgia’s state parks have mountains, waterfalls, trails, forests, wildlife, wildflowers, and impressive rock formations.
-And it typically only costs a $5 parking fee to enter them!
+Georgia may not be home to the big-name national parks of other regions, but there are tons of state parks here that each have its own unique look and personality.
+Georgia’s state parks have scenic hiking trails where you can admire the state’s beautiful mountains, waterfalls, forests, wildlife, wildflowers, and impressive rock formations.
 Here are our favorite Georgia state parks that everyone should visit.

-Fort Yargo State Park is a wonderful place to visit if you spending your time on the water.
+A popular park in Georgia for kayaking enthusiasts, Fort Yargo State Park is a wonderful place to visit if you spending your time on the water.
 It’s located about halfway between Atlanta and Athens, and there’s a 260-acre lake with two boat ramps.
 The lake also has a large swimming beach to cool off on a hot day.
-In the park, you’ll find about 38 tent, trailer, and RV sties, as well as 13 cabins and three cottages.
+In the park, you’ll find tent, trailer, and RV sites, as well as cabins and cottages.
 For the best glamping experience, make a reservation well in advance for one of the six lakeside yurts.
-Each of the yurts comes equipped with electricity, furniture, a picnic table, outside grill, and fire ring.
+Each of the yurts comes equipped with electricity, furniture, a picnic table, an outside grill, and a fire ring.
 To get some exercise on land here, there are over 20 miles of trails for hiking and a challenging disc golf course in the woods.

 One thing that makes Panola Mountain such a great state park is its close proximity to Atlanta.
 It’s easy to take a day trip here, even if you’re only visiting the city for a short amount of time.
 In about 15 minutes from the city, you can access all the park has to offer, including boat rentals, tree climbing programs, geocaching, and archery.
-There’s a really nice paved trail here that’s perfect for road biking and rollerblading.
+It’s particularly beautiful in fall and there’s a really nice paved trail here that’s perfect for road biking and rollerblading.
 Dogs are allowed here too, and the forested trails are perfect for hiking and trail running.
 But what sets this park apart geologically-speaking is its 100-acre granite outcropping.
 The mountain is in pristine condition, and you can take a ranger-led hike to learn about the history and habitat of the area.
-It has been designated a National Natural Landmark and been home to Native Americans, early European settlers, immigrant rock cutter, freed slaves, and Trappist monks.
+It has been designated a National Natural Landmark and has been home to Native Americans, early European settlers, immigrant rock cutters, freed slaves, and Trappist monks.
 This isn’t a big camping area, but there are five primitive sites to set up a tent.

 Another incredibly scenic state park in Georgia is Cloudland Canyon State Park, which is on the edge of Lookout Mountain.
 This is a place to see deep canyons, caves, waterfalls, and sandstone cliffs.
 A favorite among hikers and mountain bikers the popular trails here are the Waterfalls Trail, Overlook Trail, and the Five Points Recreation Area.
 You can also play a game of disc golf, go on a wild cave tour, ride the trails on horseback, and join a ranger-led interpretative program when you visit.
 Camping is available at Cloudland Canyon, as well as cottages and yurts for a glamping experience.
 Stop by the camper store and gift shop on your way in to pick up any necessary supplies.